forestgrape/coronavirus/index.md

 * clearance by mucus flow towards the alimentary system
 * coughing
 * clearance by macrophages in the epithelium and in the mucus[to check]
-* absorption in the alveoli and clearance in the blood stream
+* absorption in the alveoli and clearance in the blood stream by immune system cells (e.g. macrophages)

 ##### factors influencing clearance